 I experienced these benefits even more with Japanese when I was living in Kyoto.
-Because of the different writing system it may take some time for you to be able to read at a good speed.
-I have good news here, as there is a fun and very effective way to improve fast: karaoke!
+Because of the different writing system, it may take some time for you to be able to read at a good speed.
+I have good news here, as there is a fun and a very effective way to improve fast: karaoke!
 Singing along to a song you already know while following the lyrics in hiragana and kanji is great exercise.
 You will notice how your reading speed improves!
-Of course you don’t need to be in Japan, you can find videos on Youtube and start practicing.
+Of course, you don’t need to be in Japan, you can find videos on Youtube and start practising.

 Below are some songs with hiragana/kanji lyrics to start exploring Japanese music.
 I picked different genres to give you a taste of the varied music scene of Japan.
-Go check a full Japanese playlist on YouTube, that I will keep updating.
+Then go check a full Japanese playlist on YouTube!

 To find songs with lyrics in Japanese go on YouTube and type 歌詞付き kashitsuki after the name of the song or band, and have fun!

 The Blue Hearts have been one of the most important punk bands of Japan.
 Active between 1985-1995, they are considered one of the top 100 Japanese pop acts.

 Mongol800 are a punk band from Okinawa.
 This is one of their most famous songs: a love declaration with a nice rock vibe.